mendersoftware/mender-docs/02.Overview/01.Introduction/docs.md

 Mender is a secure and robust software update system designed to handle large number of devices.
 Mender is designed according to a simple client/server architecture, allowing central management of deployments to all devices.
+It also supports an add-on mechanism, which currently has one implementation allowing you to open an interactive remote terminal session to any device under Mender control.

 ## The architecture of a software update